superdesk/web-publisher/docs/contributing/code/security.rst

 Security Issues
 ===============

-This document explains how Superdesk Web Publisher security issues are handled by the Superdesk Web Publisher core team (Superdesk Web Publisher being the code hosted on the main ``superdesk/web-publisher`` `Git repository`_).
+This document explains how security issues affecting code in the main ``superdesk/web-publisher`` `Git repository`_ are handled by the Superdesk Web Publisher core team.

 Reporting a Security Issue
 --------------------------